catherine0911/Data-Science-Portfolio_Thu-Pham/Projects/Churn Prediction/README.md

 - How features influence the model positively or negatively

 ## 📊 Results
-- Random Forest is the best-performing model with an accuracy of 0.87 and perfectly balanced precision/recall.
+- Random Forest is the best-performing model with F1 of 0.958, but CatBoost leads in Minority-F1 with 0.424 (because the data is significantly imbalanced so we also care about minority-F1)
-- SMOTE significantly improved model performance for all classifiers.
+- SMOTEEN improved model performance for all classifiers.
-- Ensemble models (Random Forest, XGBoost) clearly outperformed linear models.